Greenstand/Greenstand-Overview/BDD-GUIDE.md

-# BDD Guide for the Treetracker Admin Platform
+# BDD Guide for the Greenstand Platform

 This platform uses **Behaviour-Driven Development (BDD)** as the shared language between product, QA, and engineering.
 A feature's lifecycle flows in one direction: